 What is an under recovery?

-An under recovery is when we haven’t charged enough to cover what we actually spend.
-This means your charge will go up the following year to cover this extra cost.
+An under recovery is when we have overspent on the budget we set.
+This means your charge may increase the following year to cover this extra cost.

 What is an over recovery?

 An over recovery is when we spend less than we have charged you.
-When this happens your service charge will go down the following year.
+This means your charge may go down the following year.

 What is the management fee?

-The management fee pays for the administration costs incurred by Paradigm when providing services to your estate or block.
+The management fee pays for the administration costs incurred by Paradigm.
 It covers:

 - estates services

 - service charge calculation and production of accounts